Deputy Director of the Gloucester County Board of Commissioners

 - Tri-County Water Quality Management

-Heather Simmons has lived in Gloucester County since 1994.
+Deputy Director Simmons has lived in Gloucester County since 1994.
 She holds a bachelor's degree in international relations and politics from Saint Joseph's University, where she was Valedictorian of her graduating class.
 She also holds a master's degree in public relations from Rowan University.

-Heather is Director of Strategic Projects at Rowan University, where she previously served as Director of Business Outreach and Associate Director of the Edelman Fossil Park.
+Deputy Director Simmons is Director of Strategic Projects at Rowan University, where she previously served as Director of Business Outreach and Associate Director of the Edelman Fossil Park.
 Prior to that she owned her own communications firm.

-Heather sits on the boards of the NJ Association of Counties, the NJAC Foundation and the Delaware Valley Regional Planning Commission.
+Deputy Director Simmons sits on the boards of the NJ Association of Counties, the NJAC Foundation and the Delaware Valley Regional Planning Commission.
 She was the honoree at the 2019 Gloucester County Boys and Girls Club Fall Fundraiser, and raised an unprecedented $400,000 for the organization that year.
 She chaired the Fall Fundraiser on two additional occasions, raising an additional $200,000 for youth programming.
 She was also the 2016 Campaign Chair for the United Way of Gloucester County.

 She previously served on the Board of the Greater Glassboro Chamber of Commerce, and was a member of the National Association of Women Business Owners (NAWBO), the Gloucester County Chamber of Commerce and a Commissioner with the Gloucester County Library System.